 - Andrographis paniculata: This plant, native to southeast Asia is used to treat the common cold and throat infections.
 It may work by stimulating the immune system and may prevent influenza viruses from binding to cells.
 Dr. Weil recommends taking a 400mg standardized extract twice daily for prevention.

 - Zinc: Helps maintain optimum immune function, boosts immunity and may prevent coronavirus from entering cells.
 Zinc also appears to reduce the severity of coronavirus infections and may have protective effects in the upper respiratory tract.
 Typical daily doses of zinc lozenges are 15 mg to 30 mg.

 - Vitamin A: Vitamin A plays a vital role in immune system health and also helps the skin and mucous membranes repel bacteria and viruses more effectively.
 Excessive, chronic intake of some forms of vitamin A can be toxic.
 Avoid taking supplemental vitamin A as retinol or retinoic acid, and instead use plant-derived vitamin A precursors such as beta-carotene (in addition to other mixed carotenoids).
 Doses 15 to 30mg of mixed carotenoids and beta-carotene are recommended.

 - Vitamin C: Dr. Weil recommends taking 250 mg of vitamin C daily and increasing that by an extra 1,000 mg if you have a cold or flu, work in a smog-filled city, or live with a smoker.

 What You Shouldn’t Take

 If you have symptoms of infection or have had a positive test for the coronavirus, Dr. Weil recommends avoiding the following agents, which could possibly stimulate an inflammatory response.
-(However, it is fine to take these agents for prevention.)

 - Elderberry (Sambucus nigra)